ping-localhost/merle-craft/content/posts/rules/index.md

 - See this page for more info for land claiming.
 - Do not mine at spawn/market claims for resources.
 Please explore and mine.
 - Mods on your game are allowed with exceptions.
 No cheating, hacks, or exploits period.
 Optifine, Mini maps, Litematica are allowed
-- No cheating, griefing, x-ray, stealing, abuse, glitching, duping, or exploits of any kind.You will be banned.
-However, TNT dupers are acceptable as players do not gain any TNT blocks through operating the machine.
+- No cheating, griefing, x-ray, stealing, abuse, glitching, duping, or exploits of any kind.
+You will be banned.
 - Do not go out of your way to "test" or "find" glitches, exploits, or alike on our server.
 You will be banned.
 - Pranks must be agreed upon beforehand.
 - No lagging the server on purpose.
 - Respect public areas, this includes spawn, areas not claimed by you and other players.
 - You are welcome to build a small house, small shop, or small decorative builds at spawn as long as it fits the theme.
-Server Theme: Lush Desert Oasis
 - Building anywhere else in any theme is allowed, spawn is the only place that has a specific build theme.
 - Do not beg for items.

-# Farms & AFking
+# Farms & AFk-ing

 - AFK Farms / Redstone Farms are allowed.
 - Be aware our server runs on Paper, so it will alter the Redstone mechanics (e.g prevents duping/lag).